MikkelGodsk/Darkmode-bookmark/README.md

     }
 )();
 ```
+When you're viewing a PDF file, click the bookmark to execute the colour inversion.

 I've tested it on the following browsers:
 - On PC: Chrome, Edge, Firefox
 - On iOS: Brave, Safari, Firefox